-- Combine 1 tbsp of dried lavender in 2 tbsp of milk.
+- Combine 1 tablespoon of dried lavender in 2 tablespoon of milk.
 Let this infuse for a few hours or overnight in the fridge.

 - In a large bowl, beat dairy-free spread with an electric mixer and begin adding in sifted icing sugar ¼ cup at a time ensuring all has been combined before adding more.

 - After about half the icing mixture has been combined, mix in 1 tablespoon of the lavender milk to the icing before continuing to add in the remaining icing sugar.
 If the mixture gets too stiff, add in a teaspoon more of the lavender milk.

 - Once all the icing sugar has been combined, add a pinch of salt to taste which will cut through the sweetness of the frosting and mix through.
 I also added a few drops each of blue and pink food colouring to the mixture so I got the desired ‘lavender’ colour.